raspiblitz/raspiblitz/ci/README.md

     ```

 ## Workflow notes

+The github workflow files are the equivalent of the Makefile commands run locally.
+The local repo owner (`GITHUB_ACTOR`) and branch (`GITHUB_HEAD_REF`) is picked up.
+The build_sdcard.sh is downloaded from the source branch and built with the options pack=[lean|fatpack] to set fatpack=[0|1].

+The github workflow is running the job in an ubuntu-latest image.

+The amd64 image is built with running a qemu VM
+* installs the base OS (Debian 11.5)
+* connects with ssh and runs the scripts including the build_sdcard.sh

+The arm64-rpi image genenaration runs in Docker
+* the base image (RasberryOS) is started in the qemu VM
+* packer runs the build_sdcard.sh directly in the VM

+After the image is built (and there is no exit with errors) the next steps are:
+* compute checksum of the qemu/raw image
+* compress the image with gzip
+* compute checksum of the compressed image
+* (in github actions: upload the artifacts in one .zip file)

-* Packer .json settings:
+### Packer .json settings:
 * `disk_size` - the size op the raw image.
 The .qcow2 file is compressed.
 * `template`  - image filename
 * `output_directory` - directory under builds where the image will be placed
 * the `pi` user is given passwordless sudo access and used for the image setup
-* VNC
+### VNC
 * can follow the setup locally in VNC with the port stated in the first part of the logs eg: `Found available VNC port: 5952 on IP: 127.0.0.1`
-* Flashing
+### Flashing
 * using `sudo qemu-img dd bs=4M if=raspiblitz-amd64-debian-11.5-lean.qcow2 of=/dev/sdd` changed the UUID so it won't boot without editing the GRUB

+check the hash of base image instead of url